-The Division of Transfusion Medicine was created in 1991 as an academic unit within the Department of Haematology.
-The unit is embedded in the National Health Service Blood and Transplant (NHSBT) Centre on the Addenbrooke’s Hospital campus in Cambridge.
+Research in transfusion medicine within the Department of Haematology is embedded in the National Health Service Blood and Transplant (NHSBT) Centre on the Cambridge Biomedical Campus.

 Particular highlights include: